kspearrin/Otp.NET/README.md

 # Otp.NET

-An implementation TOTP [RFC 6238](http://tools.ietf.org/html/rfc6238) in C#.
+An implementation TOTP [RFC 6238](http://tools.ietf.org/html/rfc6238) and HOTP [RFC 4226](http://tools.ietf.org/html/rfc4226) in C#.
 This is a port of the [OtpSharp library](https://bitbucket.org/devinmartin/otp-sharp/overview) to support .NET Core.

 ## Get it on NuGet